+The Year-End Barbeque

-and the Year-End Barbeque.
-At its discretion, it shall also continue to provide weekly dance classes, trivia nights,
+At its discretion, The Big Red Barn shall provide :

+weekly dance classes

+trivia nights

+speed dating

+student art exhibits

-speed dating, student art exhibits, and other such events and seasonal events as it sees fit.
+other events and seasonal events as it sees fit.

-3. The Big Red Barn shall maintain the program in the following respects:
+The Big Red Barn shall maintain the program in the following respects:

-i.
-Maintain newspaper and magazine subscriptions,
+Maintain newspaper and magazine subscriptions.

-ii.
-Strive to include programming for each BRB fellow that involves local artists,
+Strive to include programming for each BRB fellow that involves local artists.

-iii.
-Hold one special event each semester to enhance the programming as a whole.
+Hold one special event each semester to enhance the programming.

-4. All Big Red Barn organized events shall continue to offer free soft drinks.
+All Big Red Barn-organized events shall continue to offer free soft drinks.

 Any future funding requests will include information regarding financial support provided to the Big Red Barn by the Graduate School.

 Cornell Cinema

-1. All obligations listed in Article 5 §5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. Cornell Cinema shall not increase graduate/professional student ticket prices without formally requesting and
+Cornell Cinema shall not increase graduate/professional student ticket prices without formally requesting and receiving the express approval of the GPSA.

-receiving the express approval of the GPSA.
-Cornell Cinema shall make a reasonable effort to maintain the range and quality of programming it currently provides, taking into account limitations that may be imposed by venue availability and alterations in funding from other sources, including ticket sales.
+Cornell Cinema shall make a reasonable effort to maintain the range and quality of programming it currently provides, considering limitations that may be imposed by venue availability and alterations in funding from other sources, including ticket sales.

-3. Cornell Cinema shall make a reasonable effort to keep GPSA informed about any significant changes to its organizational and functional structure, so as to ensure collaboration between GPSA and Cornell Cinema can remain most beneficial for both parties involved.
+Cornell Cinema shall make a reasonable effort to keep GPSA informed about any significant changes to its organizational and functional structure to ensure collaboration between GPSA and Cornell Cinema can remain most beneficial for both parties involved.
 Cornell Cinema shall keep collecting information on how many graduate and professional students attend Cornell Cinema events and present this information to the GPSA.
-This

-provision may be suspended by a ⅔ majority of the seated GPSA Appropriations Committee membership, upon notice to the Voting Membership of the GPSA.
-In accordance with previous communications between the GPSA
+This provision may be suspended by a ⅔ majority of the seated GPSA Appropriations Committee membership upon notice to the Voting Membership of the GPSA, in accordance with previous communications between the GPSA and Cornell Cinema.

-4. Appropriations Committee, GPSA General Body, and Cornell Cinema during the 2018-2020 byline funding cycle, the Cinema’s future funding requests shall be automatically approved by the GPSA as specified in the

-schedule below (Table 1).
-Pursuant to this agreement, the Cinema is not required to submit a formal application

-to receive the SAF funding outlined in Table 1:
+Appropriations Committee, GPSA General Body, and Cornell Cinema during the 2018-2020 byline funding cycle, the Cinema’s future funding requests shall be automatically approved by the GPSA as specified in the schedule below.
+Pursuant to this agreement, the Cinema is not required to submit a formal application to receive the SAF funding outlined in Table 1:

-a.
 The following language was agreed upon by both Cornell Cinema and Graduate & Professional Student Assembly during the fee setting year for the 2018-2020 funding cycle fees.
 In this, the Assembly has agreed to the following schedule of funding.
-This provision may only be modified by a unanimous vote of the seated voting

-membership of the Graduate & Professional Student Assembly.
+This provision may only be modified by a unanimous vote of the seated voting membership of the Graduate & Professional Student Assembly.

-b.
 This agreement shall expire after the 2026-2028 byline cycle.
-During the byline application process for 2028-

-2030, Cornell Cinema may elect to re-apply for byline funding, in the same manner as other byline applicants.
+During the byline application process for 2028- 393 2030, Cornell Cinema may elect to re-apply for byline funding, in the same manner as other byline applicants.
 The Assembly, in evaluating Cornell Cinema’s request, may choose to maintain the current level of funding, cease byline funding, or pursue an alternative course of action.
 Should the Assembly and Cinema choose to keep funding the Cinema, the Cinema must re-apply for funding pursuant to the guidelines in effect at that time.

-Table 1.
+Table 1:

 Future funding of Cornell Cinema as agreed upon between GPSA Appropriations and Cornell Cinema.

-Funding cycle

 2020–2022

 SAF Amount requested $9

 2022–2024

 $7